* Be sure to read the 'View' tips at the end of this article.

 For inbound emails

-When attaching to a NetSuite record where the sender's email address is not found on the record being attached to, NetSuite would normally not allow the email to attach.
+When attaching to a NetSuite record where the sender's email address is not found on the record being attached to NetSuite would normally not allow the email to attach.
 CloudExtend works around this limitation by attaching the email with the current entity 'name' as the sender replacing the email address with the actual email address of the sender.

 The default view of the message record does not show the Author's email.
 Customize your default view and add author email.
-This will then allow you to see the actual email of the missing recipient.
+This will then allow you to see the actual email of the missing entity.